Misdemeanor Charges in Mecklenburg County

 A misdemeanor carries a less serious punishment than a felony.
-It is a type of crime that law enforcement wants to dissuade you from committing, though it does not call for lengthy or harsh punishment, similar to the penalties for felony convictions.
+It is a type of crime that law enforcement wants to dissuade you from committing, though it does not call for lengthy or harsh punishment, similar to the penalties for felony charges.
 Misdemeanor charges should not be ignored or taken lightly because the collateral consequences of a conviction can be just as serious as those associated with a felony conviction.
 There is nothing casual about a jail sentence and a permanent criminal record.

 You should work with a skilled criminal defense lawyer to fight any misdemeanor charges you may be facing.
 At Randall & Stump, PLLC, we handle all types of criminal charges, including all misdemeanor offenses in North Carolina.
 To schedule a free and confidential consultation for your case during which you will learn more about the North Carolina criminal justice process, call us today at (980) 237-4579, or reach out through our online form.

 What Court Has Jurisdiction Over Misdemeanor Offenses In North Carolina?

-If you have been charged with a misdemeanor in North Carolina, then your case typically goes through the district court.
+If you have been charged with a misdemeanor in Charlotte, NC, then your case typically goes through the district court, in this case the Mecklenburg County Court.
 District court is a courtroom where a judge presides over cases as the trier of fact.
 There is no jury.
-In general, you must appear at district court wlong with your attorney.
+In general, you must appear at district court along with your misdemeanor attorney.

 Administrative courtrooms are where misdemeanor cases begin.
 All traffic violations are handled in this setting, and are heard by a magistrate judge.
 Here, a misdemeanor defense attorney can represent you.
-If you got arrested for simple possession – a first-time offense – then your misdemeanor lawyer can go administrative court on your behalf through a waiver of appearance.
+If you are facing a first-time possession charge, then your misdemeanor lawyer can go administrative court on your behalf through a waiver of appearance.
 In this situation, you would not have to appear in court.

 If a deal or informal deferred prosecution is not secured (because you have a record or you’re considered likely to commit another offense), then your case may move to district court.
-Domestic violence immediately go to district court.
+Domestic violence cases immediately go to district court.
 If you are found guilty in this setting, then you can appeal to superior court.

 The Court Process